Bluedot-Innovation/UrbanAirshipAdapters/README.md

 6. Add key `NSLocationAlwaysUsageDescription` with a usage description to your `Info.plist`.

 7. Add following modes in the existing entry `Required background modes` from your `Info.plist`.
-  * App plays audio or streams audio/video using AirPlay
   * App registers for location updates

 ### Interaction between Urban Airship SDK and Bluedot Point SDK<a name="interaction-urban-airship-and-bluedot-ios"/>